ihmeuw/vivarium/docs/source/concepts/values.rst

 The Values System
 =================

-The values system provides an interface to an alternative representation of :term:`state <Population State Table>` in the simulation: pipelines.
-:class:`Pipelines <vivarium.framework.values.pipeline.Pipeline>` are dynamically
-calculated values that can be constructed across multiple :ref:`components <components_concept>`.
-This ability for multiple components to together compose a single value is the biggest advantage pipelines provide over the standard state representation of the population state table.
+The values system provides an interface for working with dynamically calculated :term:`values <Value>` that can be constructed across multiple :ref:`components <components_concept>`.
+A "value" is extremely general in this context and can be anything at all.
+However, by far the most common types of values used in a ``Vivarium`` simulation are :term:`attributes <Attribute>`.
+Attributes are simulant-specific characteristics and are stored in the :term:`population state table <Population State Table>`.
+Examples of attributes include things such as age, sex, blood pressure, and any other type of information of interest that describes each simulant.

 .. note::
-   **You should use the values system when you have a value that must be composed across multiple components.**
+   The values system is distinct from the :ref:`population management system <population_concept>` although they are intimately related.
+While the population system is responsible for managing and providing access to the state table, the values system is responsible for populating the columns of said state table with attributes.

+As mentioned above, values and attributes are dynamically calculated as needed throughout the simulation.
+The most prominent example is any time during the simulation a component requests some information from the state table, the desired attributes are calculated.
+The producers of these values - the things that actually do the calcuations - are :class:`pipelines <vivarium.framework.values.pipeline.Pipeline>` for generic values and :class:`attribute pipelines <vivarium.framework.values.pipeline.AttributePipeline>` for attributes.

 .. contents::
    :depth: 2